jonnamaa/restful-api-assignment-individual/README.md

 # restful-api-assignment-individual

-## This is a small assignment for Web Framework Project
+## This is a assignment "Simple Node.js RESTul API" for Web Framework Project.